ArduPilot/MAVProxy/html/_sources/modules/link.txt

 link remove
 ===========

 Remove a communications link.
-The ID of the link is used to identify the link to remove.
+The ID or label of the link is used to identify the link to remove.

 .. code:: bash

     link remove 2
+    link remove 3GMobile

 link list
 =========

-List the active communications links and their ID's
+List the active communications links, their ID's and labels (if applicable).

 .. code:: bash